kohjingyu/50.005ProgAssignment2/README.md

 ## Results

 We transferred files of varying sizes.
+All experiments were done using a **single thread**.
 We observed the following trend:

 ![Plot](images/plot.png)